dschmenk/Appalm/README.md

 ## License:
 Appalm][ Licenses is GNU GPL.
 Please go to this links for more details Appalm][ is based on YAE so that we can port to PalmOS Platform.
-Appalm][ cannot be used for sale or any redistribution unless there is an agreement with the authors.
-Please contact the author before any sale or any redistribution.
+Appalm][ cannot be used for sale unless there is an agreement with the authors.
+Please contact the author before any sale.

 Appalm][ is an open source software.
 Anyone is free to modify the source code and contribute to it.
 All the users are free to